 Think about it.
 If God didn’t allow us to experience more than we can handle on our own, most Christians would live so independently that they’d act like their own god – an apostate humanistic existence.
 However, a life of daily dependence upon God’s grace is exactly what it takes to walk in victory.

 How can you avoid believing such cliches that sound compassionate, but are not biblical?
 I’m glad you asked (well, I am glad you read the question).
 Read the Bible for yourself; it’s phenomenal.
 It is God’s will that we understand its teachings and He will help us.
 Do you need a plan to stay on track?
 Contact me and I’ll be glad to provide you with some Bible reading plans, totally free of charge with no strings attached.
-Or just download your own at the provided links below.

 Is your theology based more on commonly repeated phrases and cliches than it is your own understanding of Scripture?
 Let’s be a people of one Book and let His Word rule our thoughts.